The Most Tax Efficient Way To Contribute to Charity in 2020

 - All taxpayers taking the standard deduction should take advantage of the “above-the-line” $300 deduction in 2020 for your first $300 of charitable contributions made in cash.
 Not only will that reduce your taxes, it will reduce your AGI which (if you’re a senior) could lower your Medicare premiums and social security taxability.

 - If you plan to contribute more than $300, the most efficient way to do it depends on your situation.
 For retirees over the age of 70 ½, QCDs taken from IRAs remains the second best way to ensure every dollar you give away (up to $100K) results in a full tax deduction.
 However, an anti-abuse provision in the SECURE Act prevents seniors who are still working from getting the full deduction for QCDs.
 If you continue to contribute to your IRA past the age of 70 ½, you are prohibited from taking any QCDs until the RMDs you’ve taken exceed all your post-70 ½ contributions.
 But there is a workaround if you’re married.
-Since IRA accounts are individually owned, you can still contribute to one spouse’s IRA while taking QCDs from the other spouse’s IRA, then reverse that process the following year.
+Since IRA accounts are individually owned, you can still contribute to one spouse’s IRA while taking QCDs from the other spouse’s IRA.
 Although you may be giving up an additional $7K deduction for your spouse, it’s still the second best way to get a full charitable tax deduction.